HCSS-Data-Lab/NLP-Pipeline-BERT/README.md

 # NLP Pipeline BERT

 This repository does the following:
+- Clean raw text bodies using regex.
+- Translate text using EasyNMT package
+- Select documents relevant to keywords using TF-IDF
 - Read cleaned text bodies from specified input folder
-- Pre-process the text bodies in the following way: split them in specified sizes (chunks with chunk_size number of character; sentences; or sentence pairs)
+- Split text bodies in specified sizes (chunks variable in length; chunks with chunk_size number of character; sentences; or sentence pairs)
 - Make embeddings from the split text parts
-- Running topic modeling analysis with BERTopic module, which works in the following way:
+- Run topic modeling analysis with BERTopic module, which works in the following way:
     - Cluster text embeddings (high-dimensional vectors) with HDBSCAN clustering algorithm;
     - Extract topics from clusters with c-TF-IDF algorithm;
     - Reduce the dimensionality of the embeddings by mapping to a 2-dim space.
+- Run dynamic topic modeling with BERTopic module:
+    - Get timestamps for each of the text chunks
+    - Find global topics over entire dataset
+    - Find topics per timestamps
 - Plotting the results
     - (Optional): Create a retrieval augmented generator
     - (Optional): Enhance topics labels from this generator
     - (Optional): Create doc labels from this generator
-    - Plotting the documents, clustered as topics using (modified) default BERTopic visualize_documents function.
+    - Topic modeling: plotting the documents, clustered as topics using (modified) default BERTopic visualize_documents function.
+    - Dynamic topic modeling: plotting the topics over time, using (modified) BERTopic visualize_topics_over_time_ function.
+    - Dynamic topic modeling: plotting % of documents relevant to keywords
 - (Optional): Merging topic output to improve results
 - (Optional): Evaluate topic output by calculating coherence

 ## Requirements